tentou-tech/mimboku-docs/mimboku-dex-aggregator/mimboku-aggregator/aggregator-api/swaps.md

 ## Swap APIs

-If you're just getting started with the MimbokuSwap Aggregator, you can refer to our [Execute A Swap With The Aggregator API](../developer-guides/execute-a-swap-with-the-aggregator-api.md) dev guide for information and code samples on how to query and execute swaps at superior rates.
+If you're just getting started with the Mimboku Aggregator, you can refer to our [Execute A Swap With The Aggregator API](../developer-guides/execute-a-swap-with-the-aggregator-api.md) dev guide for information and code samples on how to query and execute swaps at superior rates.

 <details>